strapdata/elassandra/doc/source/integration.rst

 Integration with an existing cassandra cluster
 ----------------------------------------------

-Elassandra include a modified version of cassandra 2.2, so **all nodes of a cluster should run elassandra binaries** [1] However, you can start a node with or without the elasticsearch support.
+Elassandra include a modified version of cassandra 2.2, so **all nodes of a cluster should run elassandra binaries**.
+However, you can start a node with or without the elasticsearch support.
 Obviously, all nodes of a datacenter should run cassandra only or cassandra with elasticsearch.

-[1] This is mainly because the ``DatacenterReplicationStrategy`` class (a replication strategy replicating to all nodes of a datacenter, whatever the number of nodes) and a dummy version of the custom index classes should be deployed on all nodes to be instancied when loading the CQL schema.

 Rolling upgrade to elassandra .............................